CASTLE FACULTY FELLOWS

 has a wealth of experience with teaching online and in hybrid course environments.
 Even before taking on a role as a CASTLE Faculty Fellow, Mesha served as a mentor for other faculty during the pandemic – both through the Peer2Peer network, through informal experiences, and through interactions with the BEES and Biology departments.
 She is currently interested in effective lab teaching in the remote learning environment.

-Jeremy Johnson is a Professor and the Department Head of Computer Science and has significant experience in teaching online courses and establishing
+Jeremy Johnson is a Professor of Computer Science and has significant experience in teaching online courses and establishing